ncouture/404-free-adwords-coupons/README.md

 Disclaimer:

-	Work for me in the browser I use.
+	Works for me in the browser I use.